 I have an inherent love for bookshops.
-When books began to get digitalized, I was excited about the change.
+When books began to get digitalised, I was excited about the change.
 I tried to read comics on my iPad and was impressed with the idea of flipping through each panel rather than just the page.
-However, the “ease” of reading books on digital devices lost its favour.
+However, the “ease” of reading books on digital devices lost their favour.
 Last year my daughter insisted – as 9-year-old kids often do – that she wanted a Kindle for her birthday.
 3 months after the purchase it lies in the back of an almirah somewhere.
-We’re both back to reading books the old-fashioned way and thus visits to bookshops have become a recurring excursion.
+We’re both back to reading books the old-fashioned way, and thus visits to bookshops have become a recurring excursion.

 In an attempt to keep the joy of reading alive and in the process appreciate the magic of bookstores that provide us with a beautiful sanctuary away from the maddening world, I’ve gone back to visit more independent bookshops.
 I still do visit the chains every now and then as some of them truly stand out, but when possible, prefer to do my research and find something small and unique instead.

 While I have covered some bookstores in more detail on the blog, I felt it necessary to list the ones that might not get a chance in the spotlight but nevertheless deserve to.

 Here is a growing collection of bookstores and libraries from around the world…